mahshidhelali/Deeper_ADAS_Test_Generator/README.md

 The proposed generator has been placed in folder "Deeper Test Generators" and can be exeuted using a script like the following one:

-python competition.py --time-budget INTEGER --executor beamng --beamng-home PATH --map-size INTEGER --oob-tolerance FLOAT --module-name Deeper_test_generators.deeper_test_generator --class-name DeeperTestGenerator
+python competition.py --time-budget INTEGER --executor beamng --beamng-home PATH --map-size INTEGER --oob-tolerance FLOAT --module-name Deeper_test_generator.deeper_test_generator --class-name DeeperTestGenerator

 (P.S., It uses a set of initial seed population in folder "data -> member_seeds -> Seed_Population".
 Please do not remove the folder data and note that Deeper does not work with "mock" executor.)